Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 ## SQLite database

-SQLite is a lightweight RDBMS that you can use on your computer.
-If you don't have SQLite installed on your computer, you can follow the following approaches to install SQLite.

-### Install SQLite

 In case you jump to this chapter directly, you need to refer to [the README file](../chapter_01/README.md/#sqlite-database) in the `chapter_01` folder to install SQLite first.

 ### Load the prepared SQLite script